Health Incident Management System (HIMS)

 For more information about the platform, or to register for access, please contact your

-Health Care Coalition's PHMC Regional Manager (for hospitals/long term care) or your EMS Preparedness Specialist (for EMS agencies) – scroll to the bottom to identify your region and contact information.
+Health Care Coalition (HCC) Regional Readiness Coordinator (for hospitals/long term care) or your EMS Preparedness Specialist (for EMS agencies), for the DOH – Public Health Preparedness Coordinator (PHPC) for the public health arena.

 The Commonwealth's HIMS Platform is Changing

-Please contact your Health Care Coalition Chair or PHMC Regional Manager with other questions; they will forward the questions to the Bureau of Emergency Preparedness and Response.
+Please contact your HCC Regional Readiness Coordinator with other questions; they will forward the questions to the Bureau of Emergency Preparedness and Response.

 Transition Frequently Asked Questions